 The method of application of paint systems and the conditions of application have a significant effect on the quality and durability of the coating.
 Standard methods used to apply paints to structural steelwork include application by brush, roller, conventional air spray and airless spray/electrostatic airless spray.

 Airless spray has become the most commonly used method of applying paint coatings to structural steelwork under controlled shop conditions. brush and roller application are more commonly used for site application, though spraying methods are also used.
 ‘Stripe’ coatings applied to edges and sharp corners are usually applied by brush.

 The principal conditions that affect the application of paint coatings are temperature, both steel and ambient and humidity.
 These can be more easily controlled under shop conditions than on site.
 With modern high performance coatings, correct application has become increasingly important to achieve the intended performance.
 Industry has recognised this and established a training and certification scheme for paint applicators (ICATS – Industrial Coating Applicator Training Scheme).
-ICATS registration has subsequently become a mandatory requirement for work on Highways England bridges and Network Rail structures.
+ICATS registration (or to an equivalent scheme, e.g. Trainthepainter) has subsequently become a mandatory requirement for work on Highways England bridges and Network Rail structures.

 Airless paint spraying

 There are four commonly used methods of applying metal coating to steel surfaces.
 These are hot-dip galvanizing, thermal spraying, electroplating and sherardizing.
 The latter two processes are not used for structural steelwork but are used for fittings, fasteners and other small items.
 In general the corrosion protection afforded by metallic coatings is largely dependent upon the choice of coating metal and its thickness and is not greatly influenced by the method of application.